dfinity/examples/native-apps/unity_ii_universallink/ii_integration_dapp/README.md

 If you never work on the IC and don't know how to deploy a dapp, please refer to the [Hello World sample](https://internetcomputer.org/docs/current/tutorials/deploy_sample_app) to learn the basic knowledge about the IC.

-### Set up the `assetlinks.json` file
+### Set up the `apple-app-site-association` file

-In order to support Android App Links, the website needs to serve an `assetlinks.json` file under the `.well-known` directory.
-The `assetlinks.json` file contains the package name, sha256 certificate fingerprints etc., which will be used by the Android installer to verify if the apps should be launched to handle the URLs defined in the Android manifest.xml.
-This is an example of [assetlinks.json](./src/greet_frontend/assets/.well-known/assetlinks.json) file in this sample.
+In order to support iOS Universal Links, the website needs to serve an `apple-app-site-association` file under the `.well-known` directory.
+The `apple-app-site-association` file contains the app bundle id, team id etc., which will be used by the app installer to verify the domains in the entitlements file.
+This is an example of an [apple-app-site-association](./src/universallink_website/assets/.well-known/apple-app-site-association) file in this sample.

-For how to generate an assetlinks.json file, please refer to the [Android App Links](https://developer.android.com/studio/write/app-link-indexing#associatesite) document.
+For how to generate an apple-app-site-association file, please refer to the [Associated domain file ](https://developer.apple.com/documentation/xcode/supporting-associated-domains#Add-the-associated-domain-file-to-your-website) document.

 One thing to remind is `.well-known` folder will be ignored while deploying to the IC, please add a `.ic-assets.json` file insider a directory listed in `sources` in the `dfx.json` file, with the below content.